dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 an ordinary string but a <em>replacement string</em>, as defined in the Java regex spec.

-Again, we can’t exactly port the program to Dart, because Dart lacks a reflection facility (for now), but the underlying problem (with <code>replaceAll</code>) has been fixed.
+Again, we can't exactly port the program to Dart, because Dart lacks a reflection facility (for now), but the underlying problem (with <code>replaceAll</code>) has been fixed.